• You are here:

 On August 19, D.C.
 Superior Court Chief Judge Anita Josey-Herring administered the oath of office to new Associate Judge Charles J. Willoughby Jr. and Magistrate Judge Risa Berkower.

-A native Washingtonian, Judge Willoughby served for the past 10 years as an assistant United States attorney (AUSA) with the United States Attorney’s Office for the District of Columbia, where he was appointed deputy chief of the General Crimes Section’s Case Initiation Unit in 2023.
-Previously, he was deputy chief of the same section’s Misdemeanor Unit.
+A native Washingtonian, Judge Willoughby served for the past 10 years as an assistant United States attorney (AUSA) with the United States Attorney’s Office for the District of Columbia, where he was appointed deputy chief of the Major Crimes Section in 2023.
+Previously, he served as deputy chief of the Case Initiation Unit since 2020.

 “I’ve been a public servant for the majority of my professional career,” Willoughby said.
 “To continue serving the residents of the District is something that’s very important to me.
 I’m happy to be able to continue to do so professionally in my role as an associate judge.”